Chain-dependent Conditions in Extremal Set Theory: Abstract

 \section{Abstract}

 In extremal set theory our usual goal is to find the maximal size of a family of subsets of an $n$-element set satisfying a condition.
 A condition is called chain-dependent, if it is satisfied for a family if and only if it is satisfied for its intersections with the $n!$ full chains.
 We introduce a method to handle problems with such conditions, then show how it can be used to prove three classic theorems.
 Then, a theorem about families containing no two sets such that $A\subset B$ and $\lambda \cdot |A| \le |B|$ is proved.
 Finally, we investigate problems where instead of the size of the family, the number of $\ell$-chains is maximized.
+Our method is to define a weight function on the sets (or $\ell$-chains) and use it in a double counting argument involving full chains.